 After the website has imported you can launch the website.

-Turn on ‘One-click adminso you will not need to log in to use the WordPress admin dashboard.
+Turn on ‘One-click admin’ so you will not need to log in to use the WordPress admin dashboard.

 You can view the actual website (Open site button) or to log in as the Administrator (WP Admin button).

-Note that as an alternative to ‘One-click admin‘ for the demo site (not a migrated site) there is a pre-set WordPress administrator username/password of admin / 112233 (Both are case sensitive).
+As an alternative to ‘One-click admin‘ for the demo site (not a migrated site) there is a pre-set WordPress administrator username/password of admin / 112233 (Both are case sensitive).

 You need to keep Local running all the time you are working on the website.
 When you have finished work, you can close Local.
 When you restart Local the website will be as you left it.

 If you want to ‘start again from scratch’, delete the demo or Site Builder website (right-click the site name under the heading Local Sites) and import a fresh copy of the .zip file.
+As Local supports multiple sites, you could also create an additional site and give it a different name.

 Those interested in contributing to the development work can obtain the current versions of the theme and plugins from the repositories on GitHub.
 For access to the repositories please contact Nick Talbott through the u3a WordPress Development Forum giving your GitHub username.